JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

   policy requirements not met.
 published: false
 ---
 Southwark Council's planning committee is [set to approve](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!XG78U8hptdA1Wd%2brEpqcTA%3d%3d!%7d%7d%7d) the [largest planning application](http://planbuild.southwark.gov.uk/documents/?casereference=18/AP/1604&system=DC) ever submitted in the borough by the end of the month, when it considers the redevelopment of Canada Water.
-This huge 21 hectare site includes the Surrrey Quays shopping Centre and leisure park and the old Daily Mail printworks.
+This huge 21 hectare site includes the Surrrey Quays shopping centre and leisure park and the old Daily Mail printworks.
 Developer British Land's (BL) proposals for about 7 million sq ft of development will be considered over two planning meetings on the 25 and 30 September.

 The masterplan site is the final phase and main component of the [Council's regeneration of Canada Water](http://35percent.org/canada-water) and comprises a cluster of tall buildings up to 34 storeys, with a mix of residential, retail, office, workspace and leisure uses.
 It will include a hotel, student accommodation, cinema and community facilities.